 - To instill in our students an appreciation of, and the necessity for, life long learning and to provide them the skills to prosper in a global economy.

-In order to meet our vision and mission, the Department has developed educational objectives for which each graduate of the program should achieve.
+In order to meet our vision and mission, the Department has developed program educational objectives for which each graduate of the program should achieve as they grow professionally through their career.
 The program educational objectives can be found here.